 You would think they would be the same thing, right?
 But they are very different in taste.

-The main difference between vanilla and white cakes is that a white cake uses egg whites.
+The major difference between vanilla and white cakes is that a white cake uses egg whites.
 A vanilla cake uses the whole egg.
 A vanilla cake also has a slight yellow tint to the batter and cake.

 What Tastes better?
 Yellow or White Cake?